openmc-dev/openmc/docs/source/io_formats/tallies.rst

   A list of cells or unique IDs for cells in which the tally should be accumulated.

+:surface:
+  This filter allows the tally to be scored when crossing a surface.
+A list of surface IDs should be given.It does not specify in which direction the surface is crossed, and a cellfrom or a cell filter may be used to tally partial currents.

 :cellfrom:
   This filter allows the tally to be scored when crossing a surface and the particle came from a specified cell.
 A list of cell or cell IDs should be given.
-  To tally a partial current from a cell to another, this filter should be used in combination with a cell filter.
+  To tally a partial current from a cell to another, this filter should be used in combination with a cell filter, to define the other cell.
-  This filter should not be used in combination with a surface or meshfilter.
+  This filter should not be used in combination with a meshfilter.

 :cellborn:
   This filter allows the tally to be scored to only when particles were